top of page

 13 Photos of Croatia to Inspire Your Next Sailing Trip

-Exploring the Dalmatian coast of Croatia by boat offers a unique mix of history, culinary experiences, culture and adventure.
 The cobalt blue waters of the Adriatic Sea are calm and warm in the summer months.
 A delightful breeze not only powers your boat but cools you as you explore treasures on land.
 There is a mix of party time and secluded anchorages to keep all your crew members happy.
 The Croatian people are welcoming and friendly.
-The wine and food, especially seafood, is of the Mediterranean's best.
-Scroll through photos for thirteen visual reasons to sail Croatia when travel is opened up, again.
+The wine and food, especially seafood, is one of the Mediterranean's best.
+Scroll through photos for thirteen visual reasons to sail Croatia.
 For more details on visiting Croatia, head over to these blog posts:

 History and hiking enthusiasts will love the trek to Fortica Spanjola high above the main harbor of Hvar Town.
 Built in the early 16th century, when Hvar was ruled by the Venetians, the fortress protected Hvar from invaders and pirates.